 If you have longer than an 8-hour layover in Reykjavik, you’ll have enough time to tour the famed Golden Circle.
 You can find tour providers in Reykjavík with scheduled excursions to the Golden Circle highlights, but you’ll need at least 8 hours for these experiences.

 If you’ve rented a car, however, you can head out on your own self-guided tour and cut travel time by a few hours.
-This gives travellers enough time to see at least some of Iceland’s famous sights if you have an 8-10 hour stopover.
+This gives travelers enough time to see at least some of Iceland’s famous sights if you have an 8-10 hour stopover.

 The Golden Circle is conveniently close to Reykjavík making it an easy drive from town, allowing you to get up close and personal to Iceland’s landscape.